-- In April of 1996, we and Genentech entered into an agreement whereby we agreed to co-develop Genentech's humanized monoclonal antibody product RAPTIVA.
+- In April of 1996, we and Genentech entered into an agreement whereby we agreed to co-develop Genentech's humanized monoclonal antibody product RAPTIVÅ.
 In April of 1999, the companies amended the agreement.
 In March of 2003, the companies further amended the agreement.
 In October of 2003, RAPTIVA® was approved by the FDA for the treatment of adults with chronic moderate-to-severe plaque psoriasis who are candidates for systemic therapy or phototherapy. - In November of 2001, we entered into a collaboration with Millennium to develop two of Millennium's products for certain vascular inflammation indications.
 In October of 2003, we announced that we had discontinued one of these products, MLN2201.
-In December of 2003, we announced the initiation of Phase I testing on the other product, MLN2222. - In December of 2003, we and Alexion agreed to collaborate for the development and commercialization of an antibody to treat chemotherapy-induced thrombocytopenia.
-The TPO mimetic antibody was designed to mimic the activity of human thrombopoietin, a naturally occurring protein responsible for platelet production. - In March of 2004, we and Chiron Corporation announced we had agreed to collaborate for the development and commercialization of antibody products for the treatment of cancer.
+In December of 2003, we announced the initiation of Phase I testing on the other product.
+MLN2222. - In December of 2003, we and Alexion agreed to collaborate for the development and commercialization of an antibody to treat chemotherapy-induced thrombocytopenia.
+The TPO mimetic antibody was designed to mimic the activity of human thrombopoietin, a naturally occurring protein responsible for platelet production. - In March of 2004, we and Chiron announced we had agreed to collaborate for the development and commercialization of antibody products for the treatment of cancer.
 Under the terms of the agreement, the companies will jointly research, develop, and commercialize multiple antibody product candidates.
-In July of 2004, we announced the first product candidate out of the collaboration, anti-CD40.
+In July of 2004, we announced the first product candidate out of the collaboration, anti-CD40. - In September of 2004, we entered into a collaboration with Aphton Corporation for the treatment of gastrointestinal and other gastrin-sensitive cancers using antigastrin monoclonal antibodies.

 Because our collaborators are independent third parties, they may be subject to different risks than we are and have significant discretion in determining the efforts and resources they will apply.
-We do not know whether Genentech, Millennium, Alexion or Chiron will successfully develop and market any of the products that are or may become the subject of one of our collaborations.
+We do not know whether Genentech, Millennium, Alexion, Chiron or Aphton will successfully develop and market any of the products that are or may become the subject of one of our collaborations.
 In particular, each of these collaborations provides for sharing of collaboration expenses, which means that not only we but our collaborators must have sufficient available funds for the collaborations to continue.
-In addition, our collaborations with Millennium and Chiron provide for funding by them in the form of periodic equity investments and loans, respectively, and we cannot be certain that Millennium and Chiron will have the necessary funds available when these investments or loans are to be made.
+In addition, our collaboration with Chiron provides for funding by it in the form of periodic loans, and we cannot be certain that Chiron will have the necessary funds available when these loans are to be made.